DanPurdy/netlify-blog/content/blog/test-post/index.md

 import { RequestLogger } from 'testcafe';

-const submitApplicationUrl = new RegExp('/submit-application');
+// Add a new regexp instance containing a unique part of the endpoint you want to log const submitApplicationUrl = new RegExp('/submit-application');

-export const submitApplicationLogger = RequestLogger( { url: submitApplicationUrl, method: 'POST' },
+// Create a requestLogger for any POST requests and log the request and response details export const submitApplicationLogger = RequestLogger( { url: submitApplicationUrl, method: 'POST' },
   {